 The picture is an almost perfectly judged psychodrama about two unsavory petty criminals, vagabonds in an unhealthy relationship.
 The brilliant but perverse Duke (Corey Allen) is working out a grudge against a world that has pegged him as a loser.
 Duke dominates the passive and worshipping Boots (Warren Oates), using him to feel more important.
 The awkward Boots defers to Duke for everything, even when they pull off the cheap crime of intimidating a gas station attendant, or conning, then threatening a motorist (Jerome Cowan) into giving them a ride.
 Entirely up to no good, Duke and Boots set their sights on Ann Carlyle (Kate Manx), a blonde in a Corvette.
 Their object is more ugly than a simple rape — Duke intends to prove his genius by seducing Ann, and then handing her over to Boots, a presumed virgin.
 They hide in the vacant house next door and spy on Ann in her swimming pool.
 Duke waits until her husband is missing and then drops by pretending to be a gardener drumming up business.
 Duke’s subtle suggestions hit their target — Ann is a sexually frustrated, pampered housewife in need of human contact.
 It takes him more than a day to move from ‘guy ringing doorbell’ to lunch guest, and then drinking & dancing partner.
 When will the rapists make their move?

 So what’s so wicked about Private Property?
 The script uses no nudity and no outright profanity, but Duke and Boots are familiar with phrases like ‘making it’ and derogatory remarks about Ann as they observe her from afar.
 Referring to their quarry as ‘a cow,’ etc., reflects well the essential insecurity behind Duke’s bragging and painful need to be sexually dominant.
-Stevens’ script ignores the Hollywood edict that conventional values be upheld, and that the distribution of moral punishments and rewards be a first priority.
+Stevens’ script ignores the Hollywood edict that conventional values be upheld, and that the distribution of moral rewards and punishments be a first priority.
 Private Property still feels edgy today; in 1960 the thought of these creeps victimizing the inoffensive Ann Carlyle must have seemed obscene.
 The show is sensitive, realistic and reasonably compassionate, but nobody’s idea of a ‘nice’ movie.